Engee documentation

 • Property — the coefficients of the matched filter are set by the Coefficients parameter.

-• `Input port' — the coefficients of the matched filter are set via the input port Coeff.
+• Input port — the coefficients of the matched filter are set via the input port Coeff.

 Coefficients — coefficients of the matched pass filter:q[<br>] [1;1] (default)

 Set the coefficients of the matched filter as a column vector.
-This parameter is used when you set the Property value for the Source of coefficients parameter.
+This parameter is used when you set the value Property for the Source of coefficients parameter.

 Spectrum window — window for spectral weighting

-None (default) | Hamming | Chebyshev | Hann | Kaiser | Taylor
+None (by default) | Hamming | Chebyshev | Hann | Kaiser | Taylor

 Specify the window used for spectral weighting using one of the options: